c00lgat/OBSIDIAN/Python Essentials 1.md

 list(filter(lambda movie: 250 <= movie[1] <= 500, movies.items()))
 ```
 ![[Pasted image 20230910220906.png]]
-As we can see, we got the desired output that lists both the movie names and the profit of each movie, without using a fully fledged function, nor a loop no
+As we can see, we got the desired output that lists both the movie names and the profit of each movie, without using a fully fledged function, nor a loop.

+---
+## Reading Files with Python
+`